PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ## Prediction Extension Model

-Additional providers enhance historic predictions by providing domain specific commands and task completions.
-These providers register with the PowerShell engine which includes an extension model to support the registration.
+Additional plugins enhance historic predictions by providing domain specific commands and task completions.
+Plugins register with the PowerShell engine which includes an extension model to support the registration.

 For more information about the extension model, see